 |Portability||Easy to transport, inflatable options available||Less portable, requires roof racks or trailer|

 |Durability||Durable construction, even for inflatable models||Rugged, hard-shell materials provide added durability|

 |Gear Storage||Limited storage, but attachments available for most boards||Ample storage in hatches and on deck|

 |Fitness||Excellent full-body workout, engages core muscles||Focuses on upper body and cardio fitness|

 |Price||Wide price range, generally more affordable||Wider price range, some models can be expensive|

-Choosing between a paddle board and kayak depends on your preferred physical challenge, water type, and recreational interests.
+Choosing between a paddle board vs kayak depends on your preferred physical challenge, water type, and recreational interests.
 Consider these factors when selecting the right equipment: